adithya16pillai/ai-ticket-triage/README.md

 | `ASYNC_TRIAGE_ENABLED` | `false` | Defer triage to the Redis/RQ worker |
 | `REDIS_URL` | `redis://localhost:6379/0` | Broker for async triage |

-## v1 → v2

-The v1 deferrals — auth, reply drafting, comments/activity log, and Redis-backed async triage — are now implemented (see [v2 features](#v2-features)).
-All are additive and feature-flagged: with `AUTH_ENABLED=false` and `ASYNC_TRIAGE_ENABLED=false` the app behaves exactly like the v1 single-agent demo (open API, synchronous triage on create).